-I am a clinical psychologist and psychoanalyst and have
+I am a clinical psychologist and psychoanalyst offering psychotherapy,

 My job is to create a safe place where individuals and couples can explore

-their current or long-standing problems and find realistic solutions.
+current or long-standing problems and find realistic solutions.
 A significant

 part of this work involves carefully and mutually developing an appreciation

 of people's actual qualities and circumstances.
 Individuals and couples have

 strengths and vulnerabilities that need to be empathically recognized and

-understood if there is to be a basis for realistic change.
+understood for there is to be a basis for realistic change.
 I work with people

 in crisis or who sense they have patterns of living that could benefit from